 Each Folkestone Triennial invites artists to engage with the rich cultural history and built environment of the locality, and to exhibit newly commissioned work in public spaces around the town.
 Around twenty major artworks are commissioned for each Triennial, with a good number of them remaining in situ past the duration of the exhibition becoming part of Folkestone Artworks.
 This ambitious process is paralleled in only a handful of outstandingly creative exhibitions around the world, including Münster (Germany), Echigo-Tsumari (Japan), and Santa Fé (New Mexico).
 Folkestone Triennial acknowledges the inspirational example of Skulptur Projekte Münster (founded 1977) as a progenitor.

-The last two Triennials (Lookout in 2014 & double edge in 2017) have been curated by international curator Lewis Biggs, who will also oversee Folkestone Triennial 2020.
+The last two Triennials (Lookout in 2014 & double edge in 2017) have been curated by Prof Lewis Biggs O.B.E., who will also oversee Folkestone Triennial 2020.
 He has led on the development of the artistic strategy which has put the Folkestone Triennial on the international arts map.
-Lewis is currently Distinguished Professor of Public Art at the University of Shanghai, and a Trustee of the Liverpool John Moores Exhibition Trust, the International Award for Art Criticism and the Institute for Public Art, of which he is the Chair.
-He was the curator for the 2013 Aichi Triennale (Nagoya, Japan), and is the prospective Artistic Director of the public art programme for Kaunas European Capital of Culture 2022.
+Lewis is currently Distinguished Professor of Public Art at the University of Shanghai, and a Trustee of the Liverpool John Moores Exhibition Trust (JMLET), the International Award for Art Criticism (IAAC) and the Institute for Public Art (IPA), of which he is the Chair.